 This Elf on the Shelf idea was so much fun, but a little tricky to pull off.

 I woke up early one morning and painted red dots on the kids' noses about an hour before they typically wake up.
 I initially thought about using lipstick, but the thought of it smudging off during the night and getting on all the pillows was not pleasant.
 So I decided to use a washable craft paint instead.
 I set Elfie up on the counter so when the kids walked into the living room, they would see his note.
 The squeal of excitement from all three kids about this little red dot could be heard the next house over.

 Elfie Rojo, or should I say pirate Rojo, was found hiding in the kitchen cabinets in the Treasure Island skull mug my husband bought during one of his trips to Las Vegas.
 His pirate eye patch is made from a tiny piece of black craft paper and tied with some elastic string.

 I spy with my little eye...
 Elfie Rojo!
-This particular morning, it took the children forever to find Elfie because he was hiding so well and even disguised himself as a girl complete with a pink bow.
+This particular morning, it took the children forever to find Elfie because he was hiding so well and even disguised himself with a pink bow.

-Elfie was found riding a candy cane sled in some marshmallow snow!
+Elfie was found riding a candy cane sled in some marshmallow snow.
 Once again, the “snow” did not last very long with three hungry munchkins in the house.
 What was once a large mound of snow was whittled down to just a few snowballs by the time I came back with my camera.
-The candy cane sled was easy to make.
-Just hot glue a couple of candy canes together and set to dry.
+The candy cane sled was easy to make: Just hot-glue a couple of candy canes together and set to dry.

-Elfie Rojo hung mistletoe in the middle of our hallway which is the busiest area of our house because it connects our living room to the bedrooms.
+Elfie Rojo hung mistletoe in the middle of our hallway, which is the busiest area of our house because it connects our living room to the bedrooms.
 We found ourselves giving lots of hugs and kisses to one another that day — a perfect reminder of what Christmas is all about.